 Locating the most affordable cremation service in your area.

 The chances are that if you are searching about cremation costs, it is because you want to find an affordable cremation option.
 The DFS Memorials network is an independent network of family-owned funeral homes that offer low-cost cremations.
 To find your nearest provider visit the DFS Memorials website and locate your nearest city/area.
 All member funeral homes that join the network offer a complete (no hidden extras) direct cremation for between the price of $845 and $2,100 (depending on where you live).
 DFS Memorials aims to take the hassle out of price-shopping for an affordable direct cremation.
-By finding a reputable, independent, local funeral home that offers a low-cost simple cremation and helping connect you at your time of need.
+By finding a reputable, local funeral home that offers a low-cost simple cremation and helps connect you in your time of need.

-Comparing prices and being aware of what costs to expect is all part of our consumer culture today.
+Comparing prices and being aware of what costs to expect are all part of our consumer culture today.
 It pays off to do your research and have a better idea of costs before choosing a funeral service provider in your area.